stfc/PSyclone/doc/system_specific_setup.rst

 Install Sphinx for creating PSyclone documentation
 ::

-   > sudo apt-get install python-sphinx
+   > sudo pip install sphinx

 You can now build html and latex documentation (but not pdf)
 ::